 Explore the World with Virtual Field Trips

-Designed for grades 5-8 but customizable for all ages, virtual field trips allow students to travel the world and explore natural environments without leaving the classroom.
-Each virtual field trip contains a video, teacher guide, and student activities.
+Designed for ages 9-15 but customizable for all ages, virtual field trips allow students to travel the world and explore natural environments without leaving the classroom.
+Each virtual field trip contains a video, teacher guide and student activities.

 Borneo: The Symphony of the Rainforest

 Two wildly different ecosystems, both dependent on the same precious resource: Water.
-On this virtual field trip, we’ll travel to the lush, rain-soaked splendor of the Olympic Peninsula and explore the urban watershed of Seattle.
-Next, we’ll head to Arizona’s dry, desert landscape and take a tour down the Verde River that nourishes this parched land.
+On this virtual field trip, we’ll travel to Seattle and Arizona.

 China’s Great Forests

-Join our expert scientist Yue Wang, a conservation planning officer for The Nature Conservancy, on a virtual field trip across the world to two stunning provinces in China—Sichuan and Yunnan—where we will explore majestic forests, towering mountains, and other iconic landscapes.
+Join our expert scientist Yue Wang, a conservation planning officer for The Nature Conservancy, on a virtual field trip across the world to two stunning provinces in China.

 Powering the Planet: Renewable Energy